JasperFx/jasper/Nodes.md

 * Add message discovery. `[JasperMessages]` for discovery???
 * Log the listeners starting up
 * Maybe do something like Marten's separate store registration for senders for very specific endpoints.
 Bypass the named endpoint or routing
 * Register some kind of health checks?
+Research `IServiceCollection.AddHealthChecks()`
 * Standardize on some kind of `Use[TransportName]()` extension method directly on `JasperOptions`.
 Be consistent across the board.
 * *Might* consider using a connection string approach for Rabbit MQ.
 Shamelessly rip off the one from NServiceBus
 * MT lets you limit the concurrency on a single message type regardless of endpoint.
 Don't think we want that one